Leibniz-IWT/comp_eng/intro.md

     conda env create -f environment.yml     # creates “compeng” conda activate compeng
     ```
-You can now start either jupyter lab or classic notebook or lab
+You can now start either jupyter lab or classic notebook, then every time you work on this course just reactive the virtual environment first:

 2. **Daily work flow (every time you start a new terminal session)**:
     ```bash